jarviscanada/jarvis_data_eng_LongLe/README.md

 # Hoang Long Le .
 Jarvis Consulting

 I graduated with a Computer Science Technology DEC (a 3-year college diploma in Montreal) in Vanier College.
 I'm originally an international student from Vietnam, coming to Montreal for College.
 Like many other computer science students, I have had a lot of passion about video games since I were young.
-I have also been really curios in learning about how things work and interact with each other.
+I have also been really curious in learning about how things work and interact with each other.
 Moreover, I really loves math.
 Nothing can describe the satisfaction when you are stuck on a problem for hours, and suddenly, you understand the solution and are able to solve it.
 Maybe this is the reason why I decided to pursue a degree in Computer Science.

 ## Skills